-Here is another link for 2013 mileage allowance.
+Here is another link for 2012 mileage deductions

-Each year it has been roughly half of the allowance deduction for business miles.
+Each year it has been slightly less than half of the the allowance deduction for business miles.

 Even though it is a small amount of money it adds up and you should take advantage of every deduction that you can.